dragotin/kraft/INSTALL.md

 - akonadi-contact-devel
 - akonadi-devel

+To build with Akonadi versions before 23.04, cmake has to run wtih the build option `-DAKONADI_LEGACY_BUILD=ON` to use the old prefix KF5.

 ### Build Kraft

 cmake is designed so that the build process can be done in a separate